flash-oss/mini-graphql-http-client/README.md

 ## Why this project exists?

 ApolloClient is a super cool GraphQL client.
-Plugable, universal, well documented, multi-protocol, smart caching, insane amount of features, etc. You should use it.
+Pluggable, universal, well documented, multi-protocol, smart caching, insane amount of features, etc. You should use it.

 However, it was too much for our humble needs.
 All we wanted is to do HTTP JSON calls which are cached in memory.